 Pedestrian fatalities comprised approximately a fifth of all traffic fatalities in Massachusetts in a year, according to the Massachusetts Executive Office of Public Safety and Security.
 According to the Boston Public Health Commission, there were 1,166 pedestrians taken to the hospital for an accident involving a motor vehicle the year before the Walk This Way – Pedestrian Safety campaign started.

 If you live in Boston, following the traffic laws that apply to pedestrians, planning safe routes and remaining alert for cars can help you avoid pedestrian accidents.
-Here is a brief guide pedestrian safety:
+Here is a brief guide to pedestrian safety: